Two measures of efficiency for the secretary problem with multiple items at each rank: Proofs of Proposition and Theorem

-where the right hand side above is the right hand side of \eqref{finalsecondtermformula}, but with the fraction $\frac1{k(s+1)-l}$ appearing there replaced by $\frac1{ks}$.
-Note that the infinite series appearing on the right hand side of \eqref{limit+} is equal to $G_{k,k}(1-c)$, which was defined in \eqref{G}.
+where the right hand side above is the right hand side of \eqref{finalsecondtermformula}, but with the fraction $\frac1{k(s+1)-l}$ occurring there replaced by $\frac1{ks}$.
+Note that the infinite series occurring on the right hand side of \eqref{limit+} is equal to $G_{k,k}(1-c)$, which was defined in \eqref{G}.
 Thus, it follows from \eqref{limit+} and \eqref{Gformula} that

 $\square$